 If not from the tragic death of Laci and her son, and Peterson now living on death row, this case could have been described as Commedia dell’arte – a bunch of buffoons all looking for profit and wanting to see their names in big letters.

 And Nancy Disgrace and the poor ghost of her dead fiance were leading the parade.

 “This comical town formerly known as Redwood City has earned a new name: Bozo City.
 What a great place to see judges and prosecutors in bright, red noses, water squirting from their lapels – wrecking everything they touch.”

 Peterson is still on death row at San Quentin State Prison outside San Francisco and his case is being appealed.

-Pamela Smart and Scott Peterson did not get a fair trial.
-It is not my place to judge if they were guilty or innocent, but I can say with certainty that the media frenzy contributed to the distortion of their image and personality.
+He did not get a fair trial.
+It is not my place to judge if he is guilty or innocent, but after reviewing the case and its lack of evidence, I can say with certainty that the media frenzy contributed to the distortion of his image and personality.

-I would prefer to see some guilty people walk free than put one innocent in prison.
-The jury took the word of the teens in Pamela Smart’s case even if they had everything to gain by lying, and the jury in the Scott Peterson’s case decided that having a mistress, lying and going fishing if your wife ends up in the bay was too much of a coincidence.
+The jury in the Scott Peterson’s case decided that having a mistress, lying and going fishing if your wife ends up in the bay was too much of a coincidence.
 I have seen trials with way more evidence ending in mistrial, acquittal or second degree murder.

-Without the media, I doubt that either defendant would have received life without parole or the death penalty.
+Without the media, I doubt that he would have received life without parole or the death penalty.

-They both had to walk in prison with a target on their back.
+He had to walk in prison with a target on his back.